-Elizabeth Williams - Chief Financial Officer - Ms. Williams, CPA, CA has more than 15 years of experience in biotech, working with publicly listed entities in both Canada and the United States.
+Elizabeth Williams - Chief Financial Officer - Ms. Williams, CPA, CA has more than 16 years of experience in biotech, working with publicly listed entities in both Canada and the United States.
 Ms. Williams has extensive financing experience playing an integral role in raising more than \$150 million in financing by way of public offerings, private placements, rights offerings, at-the-market facilities, warrant exercises, corporate reorganizations and debt (issuance and redemption).
-Prior to joining Medicenna, Ms. Williams was the Vice President of Finance and Administration at Aptose Biosciences Inc. (previously Lorus Therapeutics Inc., TSX and Nasdaq), a biotechnology company ("Aptose").
+Prior to joining Medicenna, Ms. Williams was the Vice President of Finance and Administration at Aptose Biosciences Inc. (TSX and Nasdaq), a biotechnology company ("Aptose").
 While at Aptose, Ms. Williams held several positions including acting as the Chief Financial Officer during a lengthy transition period and was responsible for a broad range of activities including financings, financial reporting and regulatory compliance.
 Prior to joining Aptose, Ms. Williams was an Audit Manager at Ernst & Young LLP with a focus on publicly listed multinational companies.
+Ms. Williams is a Director and Chair of the Audit Committee of Triumvira Immulogics Inc..
 Ms. Williams is a Chartered Professional Accountant and Chartered Accountant and received a Bachelor of Business Administration from Wilfrid Laurier University.